The French research Mafia

 • Step 2: Oral.
 A 15-minute presentation plus questions.
 You present to a panel of about ten people.
 One of them knows your field; the others don’t.
 Your job is to win over that one expert as they’ll make the case for you behind closed doors.

 • Step 3: The Re-Ranking.
-After the orals, a smaller committee of three people (only one of whom saw your talk) can re-rank the candidates based on opaque internal criteria.
-This is where the Mafia makes its moves, often with the local padrino (the head of the center) pulling the strings behind the scenes.
+After the orals, a smaller committee of three people (only one of whom saw your talk) can re-rank the candidates based on internal criteria.

 Inria Center 2024 2023 2022 2021